hyundai-2.4-theta-ii

 Throughout the 2.4L Hyundai Theta’s build cycle, it has been the subject of a number of class-action lawsuits.
 A class action suit was filed citing that the 2.4 Theta II GDI, in addition to a number of other Hyundai engine series including Nu, Gamma, Lambda, and Kappa engines, are prone to excessive oil consumption due to design defects.

-This is separate from the class action opened in August of 2022 involving the Theta inline-4’s tendency to accumulate contaminates in the engine’s oil, leading to prematurely worn engine parts, oil starvation, and even complete engine seizure in some cases.
+This is separate from the class action opened in August of 2022 involving the tendency to accumulate contaminates in the engine’s oil, leading to prematurely worn engine parts, oil starvation, and even complete engine seizure in some cases.

 The class action lawsuit is aimed at anyone who owns a Hyundai or Kia vehicle that experienced excessive oil consumption.
 This includes all of the 2.4L Theta-powered cars listed above.
 The class action claims that Hyundai has been aware of the excessive Hyundai 2.4 oil consumption problems on these engines for a while now and has refused to remedy the issue.
 This comes after Hyundai and Kia issued a number of technical service bulletins about the issue and repair procedure but failed to issue a recall.